 1. Anais Nin

 Anais Nin’s style was iconic.
-The mere mention of her name recalls pencil-thin eyebrows, long, dramatic lashes, dark lips.
+The mere mention of her name recalls pencil-thin eyebrows, dark lips, long, dramatic lashes.
 Born in France, Nin embodied effortless Parisian elegance.
 Many of her looks were timeless: a classic cream turtleneck, a sharp-shouldered striped dress, a charming printed blouse, a never irrelevant little black dress.
 Others were mysterious and theatric: gypsy lace, bohemian tunics, madras dresses.

 In her writing and her life, Nin pushed boundaries: not only did she have a steamy affair with Henry Miller and his wife, at various points in her career, she wrote erotica and donned menswear.
 As much a seductress in her style as in her sentences, Nin mastered the cardinal rule of seduction: to enchant you must leave something to the imagination.
 Sex appeal is a peek of lace, a titillating glimpse of decolletage, a stolen scent of perfume — not barely there bikinis or X-rated porn.
 Want to channel Nin’s irresistible style?
 Balance the provocative with the demure.